-Master of Education candidate will follow guidelines for the original requirements specified in the graduate catalog along with the following:
+Master of Education candidates will follow guidelines for the original requirements specified in the graduate catalog along with the following:

-- The candidate should have a GPA of 3.0 with no course grade below a "B". - Only a maximum of 8 graduate credit hours can be from another college/university.
+- The candidate should maintain an overall GPA of 3.0. - Only a maximum of 8 graduate credit hours can be from another college/university.